 Equal Employment Opportunity

 The Office of Civil Rights (OCR) administers and ensures Agency compliance with the laws, regulations, policies, and guidance that prohibit discrimination in the Federal workplace based on race, color, national origin, religion, sex ((including pregnancy, sexual orientation involving transgender status/gender identity, sex-stereotyping, and sexual harassment), age, disability, genetic information, or reprisal.
 OCR processes EEO complaints filed by GSA associates (employees and former employees) and applicants for employment.
-The Acting Associate Administrator and Acting EEO Director for OCR is Aluanda R. Drain.
+The Associate Administrator and EEO Director for OCR is Aluanda R. Drain.

 If you feel you have been discriminated against applying for employment at GSA or as a current or former GSA employee, you may contact us in the following ways: